francinetanzx/self-development/aws-saa/networking-1.md

 ## Route Table (RT)
 - Contains a set of rules (routes) that the VPC uses to determine where to direct network traffic
+- Destination: IP address (e.g., 10.0.0.0/16 or 0.0.0.0/0)
+- Target: Local or IGW
+- VPC comes with a default main route table with a single rule to allow communication for all resources within the VPC (10.0.0.0/16 -> local) and this cannot be modified
+- Each subnet has to be associated to **only one RT**, if not specified, it will take the VPC's main RT
+- Reusable across various subnets
+- Can be associated with a subnet, IGW or Virtual Private Gateway (VPG)

+## Private Subnets
+- Allow indirect access to the internet via Web tier resources = Traffic remains within the VPC
+- Private IP addresses allocated to for e.g., EC2 will never be re-assigned

+## Default VPC
+- Default VPC will be within the /16 subnet mask
+- Two public subnets in each AZ
+- IGW
+- Main route table includes a route to the IGW that is used by the public subnets

+## Elastic IP Address
+- Static IPv4 public address that can be associated with any instance or network interface
+- Can be reassigned to another instance or network interface in the same or **different** VPC
+- Accessed through the IGW (So... if there is a VPN connection between the VPC and another network, the Elastic IP address cannot be reached because the VPN traffic travels through the VPG)
+- Limited to 5 Elastic IP address per AWS Account per region (Best to use NAT instead and maintain Elastic IP addresses for dynamic mapping in case of instance failure)

+## Elastic Network Interface
+- Static IPv4 public address that can be associated with any instance or network interface